String Interpolation Syntax

 )

-If you need to generate random data to use it during configuration of an authentication object, you can apply one of the following Faker.js data generators:
+If you need to generate random data to use during the configuration of an authentication object, you can apply one of the following Faker.js data generators:

 -